Author Pam / For the Love of Cooking / Original by Fine Cooking

 Butterfly the tenderloin by splitting it lengthwise almost but not quite all the way through, so the halves remain attached.

-Marinate the pork by putting it in a large zip lock bag then pour half the peanut sauce on top (reserving the other half).
+Marinate the pork by placing it in a large zip-lock bag, then pour half the peanut sauce on top (reserving the other half).
 Squish it around so the meat is evenly coated.
 Place the meat in the refrigerator and marinate for 4 hours.

-Remove from the refrigerator 20 minutes before cooking to let the meat come to room temperature.
+Remove from the refrigerator 20 minutes before cooking to bring it to room temperature.

-Place the tenderloin in the HOT grill pan then cook for 5 -6 minutes before flipping and cooking for 3-4 minutes, or until the pork is cooked through.
+Place the tenderloin on the HOT grill pan, then cook for 5 - 6 minutes before flipping and cooking for 3-4 minutes, or until the pork is cooked through.

-Transfer to a carving board and let the meat rest for 5 minutes before slicing and serving the reserved peanut sauce on the side (I heated the sauce for 20-30 seconds in the microwave before serving).
+Transfer to a carving board and let it rest for 5 minutes before slicing and serving with the reserved peanut sauce on the side (I heated the sauce for 20-30 seconds in the microwave before serving).
 Enjoy.